What Can George Costanza Teach Us About Making Better Investment Choices?

 Selfish Altruism: A Win-Win?

 Many of those who go out of their way to assist others are motivated by something more than just providing social support.

 The Impact of Community Trust on Low-Income Individuals

-The poor may lack in material wealth relative to the rich, but they possess social wealth in the shape of their communities upon which they can draw.
+The poor may lack in material wealth, but they possess social wealth in the shape of their communities upon which they can draw.

 Get ’em While They’re Young: Why Children May Be Better Economists Than Economists

 In economics, it is most often the thing right under our nose that goes unnoticed.

 Whilst research has focused on altruism and the science of giving, the issue of why we donate our money to the places that we do has been neglected.